 For the effect of the Covid Pandemic, the study area is anticipated to have experienced a decrease in traffic volumes.
-This effect applies to the year 2021 traffic counts at the intersection of SR 195 & Inland Empire Way.
+This effect applies to the year 2021 counts.
 It is the intention of this study to apply a Covid Pandemic Factor to the collected traffic volume, as allowed, to adjust them to the volumes experienced before the effect of the Covid Pandemic, which would be a "normal" baseline year.
-Based upon the traffic counts on the intersection of SR 195 & Thorpe Avenue before the effect of the Covid Pandemic, the adjustment factors for Covid Pandemic at the intersection of SR 195 & Inland Empire Way have been calculated.
+Based upon the traffic counts before the effect of the Covid Pandemic, the adjustment factors for Covid Pandemic have been calculated.
 The methodology has been summarized below and the calculation and analysis are included in the Traffic Adjustment Calculation of the Appendix.